Doubly-weighted zero-sum constants: -weighted zero-sum constants

 Let $S$ be a sequence in $\mathbb Z_n$ having length $2\,C_A$.
-We claim that $S$ has an $A$-weighted zero-sum subsequence $T$ of consecutive terms of length at least two.
-Consider the set

-Suppose the sequence $S$ has at least two consecutive terms $x$ and $y$ which are in $A'$.
+Suppose there exist $x,y\in E$ such that $x$ and $y$ are consecutive terms of $S$.
 Let $T=(x,y)$.
 Then $T$ is an $A$-weighted zero-sum subsequence of consecutive terms.
 By Observation \ref{1zn} we see that $T$ is an $(A,\mathbb Z_n')$-weighted zero-sum sequence.

-So we may assume that no consecutive terms of $S$ are in $A'$.
-Let $S'$ be the subsequence of $S$ whose terms are all the terms of $S$ which are not in $A'$.
+Suppose no two consecutive terms of $S$ are in $E$.
+Let $S'$ be the subsequence consisting of all the terms of $S$ which are not in $E$.
 Since $S$ has length $2\,C_A$, we see that the length of $S'$ is at least $C_A$.
-So it follows that $S'$ has an $A$-weighted zero-sum subsequence $T'$ of consecutive terms.
+It follows that $S'$ has an $A$-weighted zero-sum subsequence $T'$ of consecutive terms.

-If $T'$ has length one, we see that there exists $x\in A'$ such that $T'=(x)$.
-This contradicts the fact that no term of $S'$ is in $A'$.
+If $T'=(x)$, we see that $x\in E$ since there exists $a\in A$ such that $ax=0$.
+This contradicts the fact that no term of $S'$ is in $E$.
 Thus, we see that $T'$ has length at least two.
 Let $T$ be the subsequence of $S$ whose first and last terms are the first and last terms of $T'$ respectively.

+If $x$ is a term of $S-S'$, then $x\in E$, and hence $(x)$ is an $A$-weighted zero-sum sequence.
+So we see that $T$ is an $A$-weighted zero-sum subsequence of consecutive terms of $S$ of length at least three.

-Then $T$ is an $A$-weighted zero-sum subsequence of consecutive terms of $S$ having length at least three.
-This proves our claim.
-So by Observation \ref{1zn} we see that $T$ is an $(A,\mathbb Z_n')$-weighted zero-sum sequence.
+Thus, in both the cases, we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms of length at least two.
+By Observation \ref{1zn} we see that $T$ is an $(A,\mathbb Z_n')$-weighted zero-sum sequence.
 Hence, it follows that $C_{A,\mathbb Z_n'}\leq 2\,C_A$. \end{proof}

-\begin{remark} Let $n\in \mathbb N$ and let $A\subseteq \mathbb Z_n'$.
-From the proof of Theorem \ref{daan} we see that if $S$ is a sequence in $\mathbb Z_n$ of length $D_A+1$, then $S$ has an $(A,\mathbb Z_n')$-weighted zero-sum subsequence of length at least two.
-Also, from the proof of Theorem \ref{caan} we see that if $S$ is a sequence in $\mathbb Z_n$ of length $2\,C_A$, then $S$ has an $(A,\mathbb Z_n')$-weighted zero-sum subsequence of consecutive terms of length at least two.
-We do not use this observation in this article. \end{remark}